naturalprogrammer/spring-lemon/README.md

 1. [Submit an issue](https://github.com/naturalprogrammer/spring-lemon/issues) for any bug or enhancement.
 Please check first that the issue isn't already reported earlier.
 1. Mentoring, training and professional help is provided by [naturalprogrammer.com](http://www.naturalprogrammer.com/consulting/).

+## Support Spring Lemon
+Like Spring Lemon?
+We have been putting enormous efforts and taking regular breaks to develop and maintain it.
+If it's being useful to you, donate generously — it’ll help us give more time to the project!
+[Click here](http://www.naturalprogrammer.com/support-spring-lemon/) to donate.

 ## Releases

 1. See [here](https://github.com/naturalprogrammer/spring-lemon/releases).